Announcement

 One thing they don't tell you about live horse races: in my imagination, horse races were noisy affairs, with clomping hooves and galloping, buit in reality the horses raced by smoothly and seemingly silently...

 The Hong Kong Jockey Club is right in the middle of HK and a core part of life in Hong Kong.
-I wonder why HK can sustain horse racing, but Singapore could not.
+I wonder why HK can sustain horse racing, but Singapore cannot.

 What a wonderful way to spend an evening!